-Many donors ask The College of Idaho to decide the best use of their gift – these are unrestricted gifts which we call the Boone Fund.
+Many donors ask The College of Idaho to decide the best use of their gift – these are unrestricted gifts which we call the Boone Fund, our annual fund.
 Other donors direct how they would like their gifts to be used, such as for endowed scholarships, faculty chairs, student programs, or new or renovated facilities.

 Tax benefits - Remember, gifts to The College of Idaho provide a variety of generous tax benefits.
 These include federal and state income tax deductions.
 Idaho taxpayers may also qualify for up to $1,000 tax credit.
 Gifts of some assets may allow you to forego capital gains taxes.